LASER-Robotics/rc_teleop/README.md

 ## Using

 Wait for the drone to takeoff.
-The sticks are in **MODE 1** (left-vertical pitch; left-horizontal yaw; right-vertical altitude, right-horizontal roll).
+The sticks are in **MODE 1** (left-vertical pitch; left-horizontal yaw; right-vertical altitude, right-horizontal roll) by default, but it can be set to modes 2, 3 and 4 with parameter *mode*.
 The control is similar to [Altitude mode](https://docs.px4.io/main/en/flight_modes/altitude_mc.html).

 ### Logitec